Welcome to LPD!

 NEWS AND UPCOMING EVENTS

-Mark your calendars for our 2024-2025 HIGHLIGHT events!
+Mark your calendars for our upcoming 2025 events!

-April 12 – Tri-Valley Innovation Fair.
-Be sure to visit our booth at the Alameda County Fairgrounds for exciting STEM activities!
+April 12Tri-Valley Innovation Fair.
+Be sure to visit our booth at the Alameda County Fairgrounds for exciting STEM activities at the 7th Annual QUEST SCIENCE INNOVATION FAIR!
+Bring the whole family for an exciting day filled with hands-on science, engineering, and technology adventures!

-ANNUAL KICK-OFF: Saturday, September 21.
+ANNUAL KICK-OFF: Saturday, September 21

 We held our first get together of the 2024-2025 year.
-We learned about the branch’s mission activities and interest goups.
+We learned about the branch’s mission activities and interest groups.
 We heard from the 2024 Teck Trek attendees and Scholarship winners – such an amazing group.

 2024 Scholarship Winners: Evelyn Arroyo, Aatmi Mehta, Susan Wacek Scholarship Committee, Aruna Nannapaneni and Lara Wiedimeier (L to R)